chiragnagpal/XivelyAndroid/README.md

 response.getContent()
 ```

-which the client can then easily turned into a `JsonObject` by:
+which the client can then easily turn into a `JsonObject` by:

 ```Java
 new JSONObject(response.getContent())